-Sylka lectures in music therapy methods and voice at HAN University of Applied Sciences, Nijmegen, Netherlands.
+Sylka lectures in research, music therapy methods and voice at HAN University of Applied Sciences, Nijmegen, Netherlands.
 She studied classical music before she commenced her career in music therapy in 1991.
 She has since practiced music therapy in Europe and USA in psychiatric hospitals, neurological rehabilitation facilities, special education settings, and in private practice.

 She has expertise in voice work and regularly holds workshops, trainings and presentations on the voice as being a primary instrument in music therapy (see foto’s).
 She was the founder of the Voice-Forum, an international collaboration of music therapists with focus on voice.
 Her current PhD study is focused on the effects of singing and rapping for emotion regulation.
 Sylka has published books and articles about vocal work in music therapy (see publications).